samsaara/blog/_posts/2022-05-27-duckdb-tutorial.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p>This takes much less time than with DuckDB.
+<p>While the first operation with DuckDB took <code>~250ms</code>, the second one above took only <code>~50ms</code>.
 It’s possibly because such operations are optimized in pandas and also for computing simple metrics across rows (such as mean, min, max etc.), pandas can make use of highly optimized numpy routines under the hood.
 But, as we’ll see later, these would only go so far.</p>
 <p>To load all these CSVs into one dataframe with pandas is very inefficient and takes a lot of time.
 And it’ll most likely fail if your computer doesn’t have a beefy RAM.
 If you still gotta do it, you’d have to iterate through all CSVs and concatenate like so:</p>
 <div class="highlight"><pre><span></span><span class="kn">from</span> <span class="nn">glob</span> <span class="kn">import</span> <span class="n">glob</span>
 <span class="n">csvs</span> <span class="o">=</span> <span class="n">glob</span><span class="p">(</span><span class="s1">&#39;data/airline_data/*.csv&#39;</span><span class="p">)</span>